How Are Medical Negligence Claims Investigated?

 This expert will use your records and your own account of what happened to deliver a report, detailing whether they think there is a case of negligence, and what the probability is that a court will find a link between your treatment and your injuries or illness.

-This report may prompt a settlement or open up negotiations with the defendants, or it may ultimately end up being used in court, where a judge and jury will hear both sides of the argument and make a judgement on whether or not you should receive compensation.
-However, it’s worth remembering that the vast majority of medical negligence claims are settled long before they get to the court stage.
+This report may prompt a settlement or open up negotiations with the defendants, or it may ultimately end up being used in court, where a judge and jury will hear both sides of the argument and make a judgment on whether or not you should receive compensation.
+However, it’s worth remembering that the vast majority of medical negligence claims are settled long before they get to the court stage, making the clinical negligence claim procedure much shorter.

 If you feel you have a medical negligence claim and would like one of our experienced solicitors to help you start the claim process, get in touch with us today here.